aatxe/srcerror/README.md

 SrcError
 ===========

 A simple RPG where hacking is magic.
-n.b.
 This was never finished, and likely never will be finished.
 It was replaced by a hacked-together Python demo.
+The Python demo was equally a mess, but it at least ran.
+This just exists as a time capsule.

 Justification
 =============